How to buy the best car

 Step 1: Consider your needs

-Even if you think you know what kind of car you’d like to buy, it’s still worth considering your needs – you may find that the car you want and the car you need aren’t quite the same thing.
+Even if you think you know what kind of car you’d like to buy, it’s still worth considering your requirements – you may find that the car you want and the car you need aren’t quite the same thing.

 For example, while you may like the looks or high driving position of a 4x4/SUV, all-wheel-drive is rarely necessary in the UK unless you live in a remote rural area or regularly go off-road.